SBTCVM/SBTCVM-Gen2-9/apps/bench/docs/deps.md

 (these are found in the 'lib' directory of bench's source)

 #### common
-startup tune, version number constants, mouse cursor and framelock code.
+version number constants, mouse cursor and framelock code.

  - has no dependencies.